The .gov means it’s official.

 Note: This form, when completed and signed by the veterinarian completing the premise inspection, should be sent to staff in Riverdale, MD for delivery to MAPA.
 Please call (301) 851-3300, Option 2 for more information.

 Note: Exporters should verify if production facilities are included on the list of farms previously approved to export to Brazil.
 MAPA keeps a list of approved facilities.
 To add farms on the list please provide the following information to MAPA-DSA-CTQA through APHIS-VS:

 I – name and complete address of the qualified farm in the country of origin

-III – description of health control programs conducted at the breeding farm qualified for export, certified by the veterinary service of the country of origin.
+II – yearly production capacity of the qualified farm in the country of origin, and III – description of health control programs conducted at the breeding farm qualified for export, certified by the veterinary service of the country of origin.

 For species not listed, the requirements are not known.
-However, exporters wanting to ship livestock or germplasm whose requirements are not listed in the IREGS, should have the interested party (importer/buyer) in the country of destination apply for an Import Permit at the appropriate ministry.
+However, exporters wanting to ship livestock and/or germplasm, whose requirements are not listed above, should have the interested party (importer/buyer) in the country of destination apply for an Import Permit at the appropriate ministry.
 This Import Permit will most likely outline the specific requirements.